 We are all delighted when firms compete for our business - not only by being efficient and customer friendly, but also by offering volume discounts ("three for the price of two", "buy one, get one free") and loyalty discounts such as airmiles, reward cards, Nectar cards and Clubcards.

-But there comes a point when such behaviour becomes anti-competitive.
+But there comes a point when such behaviour becomes anti-competitive or exploitative.
 A large company may, for instance, temporarily reduce certain prices so as to squeeze a smaller rival out of business.
 Or it may refuse to supply a customer who threatens to start buying part of their supplies from a smaller competitor.
-Such behaviour is, in law, abuse of a dominant position and can lead to the imposition of large fines of up to 10% of turnover in all of the relevant years.
+Such behaviour is, in law, abuse of significant market power and can lead to the imposition of large fines of up to 10% of turnover in all of the relevant years.